goto40/pydef2activity/README.md

 # pydef2activity

-Small example how to transform a
+Small example script to demonstrate how to transform a python function to an activity diagram.

 ## Run